WP_Query Object

 - Rep. Mondaire Jones (D-NY-17) — 34

-Sen. Dianne Feinstein (D-CA) and Rep. Don Young (R-AK-At Large) are the oldest members of the 116th Congress.
-Both are 87 years old.
-There are 50 Senators and 141 Representatives over the age of 65.
-14 Governors are over the age of 65.
+In the 116th Congress, the average age of the House was 57 and average Senator was 62.
+Sen. Dianne Feinstein (D-CA) and Rep. Don Young (R-AK-At Large) were the oldest members of the 116th Congress.
+Both were 87 years old.
+There were 50 Senators and 141 Representatives over the age of 65 in the 116th Congress.

 [post_title] => How Old is Congress?